TOOLS

 Beneficiary Eligibility

 Generally, researchers and academicians with research experience in criminal-justice or criminal-justice relevant fields are eligible for grants; those working for law enforcement related branches of State or local government units are eligible for grants or IPA appointments.
-Each prospective candidate must have at least a doctoral-level or a legal degree of J.D. or higher.
+Each prospective candidate must possess a terminal degree in their respective field

 Credentials/Documentation